 Additional Reimbursements Sample Clauses

 Additional Reimbursements.
-It; subsequent to final payment and at the Owner's request, the Construction Manager incurs costs described in Section 6.1 and not excluded by Section 6.2, (1) to correct nonconforming Work or (2) arising from the resolution of disputes, the Owner shall reimburse the Construction Manager such costs and the Construction Manager's Fee, if any, related thereto on the same basis as if such costs had been incurred prior to final payment, but not in excess of the GMP.
+If, subsequent to final payment and at the Owner’s request, the Construction Manager incurs costs described in Section 6.1 and not excluded by Section 6.2, (1) to correct nonconforming Work or (2) arising from the resolution of disputes, the Owner shall reimburse the Construction Manager such costs and the Construction Manager’s Fee, if any, related thereto on the same basis as if such costs had been incurred prior to final payment, but not in excess of the GMP.
 If the Construction Manager has participated in savings, the amount of such savings shall be recalculated and appropriate credit given to the Owner in determining the net amount to be paid by the Owner to the Construction Manager.

 Additional Reimbursements.
 KURA shall reimburse City for costs associated with engineering or other technical services associated with KURA funded projects.
 KURA shall provide reimbursement for the costs of systems and technology to support administrative functions.
 Such costs shall be identified and approved by the KURA Board as part of the annual budgeting process.

 Additional Reimbursements.
 Tenant shall pay all Additional Reimbursements that are payable to Landlord within 30 days after Tenant is billed for such amount, unless a different time period is specified in this Lease.
-Landlord shall have the same rights and remedies with respect to late payment or non-payment of Additional Reimbursements as Landlord has with respect to late payment or non-payment of Base Rent.

 Additional Reimbursements.
 The Company will reimburse Employee, promptly upon presentation of paid receipts and/or bills therefor, for Employee's moving costs, temporary living expenses, closing costs associated with the sale of his current home and up to One Thousand Five Hundred Dollars ($1,500) of the actual closing costs for the